-- · Check that propane tank is full. - Remove any obstruction over furnace exhaust. - Inspect exhaust tube for any obstructions. - Check fuse in fuse panel and replace if necessary. - Make sure that return air grill is unobstructed.
-Remove anything that is stored in furnace compartment that could block airflow. - Check that heat outlet registers are open and that register openings are unobstructed. - Make sure that 12-volt power is present. - · Contact your dealer if the problem persists.
+- Check that propane tank is full. - · Remove any obstruction over furnace exhaust. - Inspect exhaust tube for any obstructions. - Check furnace fuse in fuse panel.
+Replace if necessary. - Check that the return air grill is unobstructed.
+Remove anything that is stored in the furnace compartment that could block airflow. - Check that all heat outlet registers are open and unobstructed. - Check that 12-volt power is present. - · Contact your dealer if the problem persists.